HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 # Assignment 3 - Your Space

+### Task
-### You now have a category in the server dedicated you and your capstone project!
+- You now have a category in the server dedicated you and your capstone project!
-- It is named something like `#FF00FF` - i.e. the unique hex code you made when you signed up
+- It is named something like `#FF00FF`
+  - i.e. the unique hex code you made when you signed up
   - Botto should've probably DM'd your ID to you if you forgot it
 - You have full control within your category to make channels and configure them as you like!

-### Task
+   - NOTE - If I have configured this correctly,
+      - You should have full control within your category, but OTHER students will only have 'view' access, not 'write' access

 #### Step 1 - set up your space

 ##### Option 1 - Use the bot